 The terms governing the Security for Process Bond are set out in the Tender Process Deed.
-The Security for Process Bond is calculated as \$4,000/ MW, capped at \$800,000 per.
-The MW used for calculating the Security for Process Bond is the Project's intended Maximum Capacity, unless otherwise agreed by the Consumer Trustee.
+The Security for Process Bond is calculated as \$500/MWh for LDS or \$4000/MW for Access Rights, capped at \$800,000 per Project.
+The MW used for calculating the Security for Process Bond is the Project's intended Access Rights Maximum Capacity, and the MWh for LDS is the Project's energy storage capacity (at minimum 8 hour duration), unless otherwise agreed by the Consumer Trustee.

 Proponents will be required to provide the Security for Process Bond at the time of submitting a Financial Value Bid.
 This bonding is intended to mitigate the risk of a Proponent being successful in the Tender Round but then failing to sign relevant Project Documents reflecting the successful Bid.
-Financial Value Bids must be capable of acceptance by the SFV for the Validity Period.
+Financial Value Bids must be capable of acceptance by the SFV as determined by the Consumer Trustee or Infrastructure Planner (as applicable) for the Validity Period.
 Subject to the terms of the Tender Process Deed, an unsuccessful Proponent in a Tender Round, or a Selected Proponent that duly enters into the relevant Project Documents and provides the Initial Security, will have the Security for Process Bond returned.

-Where a selected Proponent is awarded an LTESA, security for development and construction is also required to be provided by the party to the LTESA within twenty (20) Business Days of contract execution.
+Where a Selected Proponent is awarded an LTESA, security for development and construction is also required to be provided by the party to the LTESA within twenty (20) Business Days of contract execution.
 This security is intended to provide collateral where a Project fails to meet Financial Close or commercial operation or fails to meet certain other obligations, in accordance with the relevant Project Documents.
 The terms governing the provision of this security are set out in the relevant Project Documents.